 - Psychological strain: Despite all the joy that comes with a new baby, a young mother also bears a new, great responsibility: Under certain circumstances, a lack of sleep can increase the level of mental stress.
 This, in turn, can also manifest itself in the form of back pain.

 Women should always take back pain after giving birth seriously.
-Various options are available to alleviate the symptoms: These range from wearing a support or orthosis to taking medication and doing physiotherapy exercises.
+Various options are available to alleviate the symptoms: These range from wearing a support or orthosis to taking medication and doing therapy-accompanying exercises.
 We have summarised all medi products for pregnancy on our overview page:

 Back pain during pregnancy: Always seek out a medical check-up!